flori/gem_hadar/README.md

 $ rake build
 ```

-This will basically regenerate the .gemspec with values from the Rakefile,
-create a tag etc.
+This command will execute a series of dependent tasks in order: cleaning
+previous builds, generating the gem specification, packaging the gem, and
+creating a git tag with the current version in git.

 ## Author